-Many immigrant parents seek to bring their own parents here to help care for their kids while they work long shifts in grueling jobs, two sociologists recently wrote in The New York Times.
+Many immigrant parents seek to bring their own parents here to help with childcare while they toil in grueling jobs, two sociologists recently wrote in The New York Times.
 President Trump wants to stop them.

 Trump’s travel ban has torn apart thousands of families.
 Here is the story of one of them.